w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

    to enact _before_ this block number.
 3. Check also for `referenda (DecisionDepositPlaced)` events where `index` matches the one previously found.
 This means that the required deposit has been placed.
-4. `referenda (DecisionStarted)` indicates that the decision period has started for the referenda of that `index`.
+4. `referenda (DecisionStarted)` indicates that the decision period has started for the referendum of that `index`.
 5. `referenda (ConfirmStarted)` indicates that `index`'s referendum has entered the confirmation period.
    1. `referenda (Confirmed)` indicates that `index`'s referendum has been confirmed and will enter